mahozad/vectors/README.md

 ---

+To prevent subtle discrepancies when resizing the whole vector, first ungroup all the objects (by pressing `CTRL+SHIFT+G` multiple times) and then do the resizing.

+---

 Instead of providing separate SVG files for a multi-part image, the `viewBox` attribute of the SVG can be used on the same SVG file to show only the needed part.